top of page

 Dog shows are a fantastic way to meet Sealyhams and their owners.
 Where a dog’s conformation are compared against a breed standard.
 Ensure your dog is registered with the Royal Kennel Club and is 6 months of age or over.
 Health is very important, so it's a good idea to make sure your dog is in good shape and ready for showing before taking part.
 Grooming is a critical aspect of showing a Sealyham.
 Regular grooming not only enhances the dog's appearance but also promotes good health.

 Once you have made the decision to show your Sealyham, find your local ringcraft club, the RKC have a list of all societies registered with them in your area on their website (find your local ringcraft class).
 These classes are especially beneficial for puppies, helping them learn the basics of becoming a show dog.
 Your puppy will gain experience socialising with other dogs, get used to the sounds commonly heard at dog shows, and become comfortable being handled by a judge.
 Once you've decided to enter your first show, the initial step is to complete an online entry.
-It’s also a good idea to attend a few local shows beforehand to observe and understand what’s expected of both you and your dog.
+It’s also a good idea to attend a few shows beforehand to observe and understand what’s expected of both you and your dog.
 Above all, remember to enjoy the experience.
 To find the show, entry/closing dates and schedules, look on the websites: Fosse Data, Higham Press and the RKC Find a Show, there are others, but these are the main ones.
 Enter a class at the show that is suitable for your dog for example, Minor Puppy (age 6 – 9 months), Puppy (age 6 – 12 months), Junior (6-18 months) etc. Always check the show schedule to make sure your dog is eligible, as not all classes are offered at every show.

 On the day of the competition, ensure both you and your Sealyham are well-prepared.
 Arrive at the venue with ample time to get settled and acclimated to the surroundings.
 Perform a final grooming session to ensure your Sealyham looks their best.
 The judge, observes the dogs in the ‘show stack’ and the movement around the ring.
 For the individual inspection, he will examine the Sealyham's on a show table; so it's best that they are accustomed to being picked up onto a table and can stand still, they also need to be comfortable with the judge looking at their teeth to check the bite is correct.
-The judge will ask you to move round in a circle with other dogs in the class and then in a triangle, as well as straight up and down.
+The judge will ask you to move round in a circle with other dogs in the class and then, on individual inspection, in a triangle, as well as straight up and down.
 If you are placed 1st or 2nd the judge will write a ‘Critique’ of your dog, what they liked about your dog and why they awarded them their place.

 TYPES OF DOG SHOW

 Open shows are open to all registered pedigree dogs and are often considered as the first step to serious dog showing.
 They can be an excellent place to improve your skills, as the atmosphere can be quite relaxed and they provide a good opportunity to speak to other people involved in the activity.
-If you win best in show, reserve best in show or best puppy in show at a general or group open show, your dog will have qualified to participate at Crufts, the largest dog show in the world.